-I'm Hersh, a student and scientist with a background in biology and computer science.
+I'm Hersh, a scientist with a background in quantitative biology and computer science.

 2020 | Clinical Cancer Research | Bhargava H.K., Leo, P., Elliott, R., Janowcyzk, A., Whitney, J., Gupta, S., Fu, P., Yamoah, K., Rebbeck, T., Feldman, D., Lal, P., Madabhushi, A.